fhswf/MLPro/doc/rtd/content/02_basic_functions/mlpro_bf/sub/06_layer4_ml.rst

 - Parameterizability
 - Persistency

-This model interacts and adapts in a concrete context.
+Of course, this model does not exist just on its own.
+Rather, it interacts with a simulated or real object.
 For example, in the case of offline supervised learning, this can be a data set, in the case of online unsupervised learning, a data stream, or in the case of reinforcement learning, a state-based system.
 Topics like this are covered in MLPro in higher-level ML frameworks.
 On an abstract level, however, we introduce the so-called :ref:`ML scenario <target_bf_ml_scenario>` for this because although we do not yet know anything about the concrete ML application, we know that an adaptive model is involved.
 Furthermore, we propagate that the application is executable in "simulation" or "real operation" mode.

 In MLPro, a model's :ref:`training and the tuning <target_bf_ml_train_and_tune>`  of its hyperparameters are based on such an ML scenario.
 For tuning, powerful packages from third parties are already integrated at this low level